Custom formulas: Syntax and definitions

 Syntax: PROPMIN(event)

 • Event: returns the minimum value of the property you are grouping the specified event by.
 The property must be numeric.
-If grouping by multiple properties, the calculation will be performed using the first group-by clause.
+If grouping by multiple properties, the calculation runs using the first group-by clause.

 PROPSUM